eiset/ARCH/LDM_PTSD/wrangle_impute_analyse/README.md

-# The R scripts nessessary to get the data into the right format and do all the steps as detailed in the analysis plan (see the front page)
+# The R scripts nessessary to get the data into the right format and do all the steps as detailed in the analysis plan